About the Regional Forum

 Ayman H. Safadi

-ln 2004, he served as a spokesperson for the united Nations Assistance Mission to lraq.
+ln 2004, he served as a spokesperson for the United Nations Assistance Mission to lraq.
 He had also served as director of communications at the Royal Hashemite Court and as press secretary to HRH Prince Hassan.

-Mr. Safadi also founder and served as CEO of Path Arabia, a boutique political consultancy that operated out of Abu Dhabi and specialized in producing policy papers and political analysis of regional issues and international affairs affecting the Middle East.
+Mr. Safadi was also founder and served as CEO of Path Arabia, a boutique of political consultancy that operated out of Abu Dhabi and specialized in producing policy papers and political analysis of regional issues and international affairs affecting the Middle East.
 He had also served as the CEO of Abu Dhabi Media company, which publishes a number of newspapers and magazines and operates a number of TV stations and media-related businesses.
 He earlier served as Director General of Jordan Radio and Television Corporation.

 He began his professional career in journalism and communications in the mid-1980s.
-He has edited and written for a number of newspapers, including the Jordan Times and Al-Ghad, in which he published a weekly column till his appointment as Foreign Minister.
+He has edited and written for a number of newspapers, including the Jordan Times and Al-Ghad, in which he published a weekly column until his appointment as Foreign Minister.